 These products which companies claim are better than creatine monohydrate often don’t even contain any creatine but instead have something called creatinine in the canister instead.

-If you take one of these supplements you’re literally peeing your money away when you use anything but creatine monohydrate.
+If you take one of these supplements you’re literally peeing your money away.
+Don’t do that.
+Take creatine monohydrate and see results instead

-The second way to take creatine is to take a single serving every day.
+The second way to take creatine is to take a single 5 gram serving every day.
 Since you’re taking much less, it takes a longer to begin working.
-Instead of a 3-5 day wait, you’re looking at 2-4 weeks to get noticeable results.
+Instead of a 5 day wait, you’re looking at 4 weeks to see noticeable results.

 Both ways of taking creatine are safe and ultimately provide the same results.
-If near immediate results are what your after, the loading phase method is the best.
+If near immediate results are what you’re after, the loading phase method is the best.

 Studies find that taking creatine with carbohydrates that cause a rapid increase in your insulin levels (orange juice, fruit punch, etc.) enables more to get into your muscles.
 This helps you see results a little faster.
 Maybe 1-2 days if you do the loading phase I wrote about above.

-If you lift weights, sprint, jump, and throw heavy things around when you train, you’ll see results faster.
-This is because creatine monohydrate provides a source of immediate energy that these activities require.
+If you lift weights, sprint, jump, and throw heavy things around when you train, creatine will work faster.
+This is because it provides a source of immediate energy that these activities require.
 This extra energy enables you to do more work and therefore get stronger and build muscle faster.

 How intensely you train matters too.
 The harder you workout in the weight room, the better.
-One study finds that the reason people don’t respond to Creatine is that they’re not working out very hard.
+One study finds that the reason people don’t respond to creatine is that they’re not working out very hard.
 So, make sure you do at least 2-3 pretty intense workouts a week in the weight room or on the track and you’ll be okay.

 - Needs to be tested for impurities before/after it’s packaged.
 The company should make test results available.

 - Check to make sure it’s made in the USA.
-Supplements from China often have lots of impurities and potentially harmful ingredients like lead due to poorer quality control.
+Supplements from China and other countries often have lots of impurities and potentially harmful ingredients like lead due to poorer quality control.

 Now you know how long it takes creatine to work and what to do to get results as quickly as possible.
 Let us know your experiences using the information in this post.
 If you have any others send them to us as were always looking for new ways to get the best results possible.

 Spillane M, Schoch R, Cooke M, Harvey T, Greenwood M, Kreider R, Willoughby DS.
 The effects of creatine ethyl ester supplementation combined with heavy resistance training on body composition, muscle performance, and serum and muscle creatine levels.
 J Int Soc Sports Nutr.
-2009 Feb 19;6:6. doi: 10.1186/1550-2783-6-6.
+2009 Feb 19;6:6. https://pubmed.ncbi.nlm.nih.gov/19228401/